AG7GN/hampi-backup-restore/README.md

 ### Run the GUI

 If you don't provide any arguments, `sdbackup.py` will attempt to start the GUI.
+It can be run at __Raspberry > Accessories > SD Compressed Backup__.

 - A dialog will appear that will prompt you to select the destination for the backup.
 Navigate to the desired destination, making sure the full destination appears in the __Selection:__ field.
 Click __OK__ once you've selected the destination.
 - If the destination is valid and has enough available space, another dialog window appears.
 Click __Start__ to begin the backup.
 You can monitor the backup progress via the progress bar and the % complete indicator.